Robertleoj/APDS-final-project/diary.md

 The representation of the model is likely too small to be able to obtain class information about all the classes for each pixel.
 The last backbone block has a size that is three times as small as the desired output.
 You need to let the net have a larger representation.

+Got rid of resizing due to scans in which the liver takes up the whole image

+New Approach: for each slice, concatenate the information of the neighboring slices to the current slice and then predict the segmentation of the middle slice

+## 2022-12-03:
+Try using two neighboring slices on each side instead of just one

+Also add spatial attention instead or along with channel attention.